From East to West Galápagos

 Arrival at San Cristóbal airport+transfer to ship

-San Cristóbal Arrival at San Cristóbal airport+transfer to ship
+San Cristóbal • Arrival at San Cristóbal airport+transfer to ship

 Welcome to Galápagos!
-Once your flight has landed and you went through the immigration process, you'll be met in the Arrivals lounge by our English-speaking guide who will take you to your transfer vehicle for the short journey to your waiting ship.
+After your flight lands, and you have completed the immigration process, our English-speaking guide will meet you in the Arrivals lounge if you booked your flight tickets with us for the same cruise dates.
+The guide will then escort you to your transfer vehicle for a short journey to your waiting ship.

 San Cristobal is home to the official capital city of the Galápagos, Puerto Baquerizo Moreno, and one of the archipelago's 2 airports.
 We don't know of any other airport where jet airliners land that is within walking distance of the town it serves, as is the case here on San Cristobal - you can stroll to the centre of town from the terminal in 15 minutes!